aws/aws-encryption-sdk-cli/README.rst

    --master-key key=A_KEY key=ANOTHER_KEY

-Then, when calling ``aws-encryption-cli``, I can specify the rest of my arguments and reference my new configuration file, and ``aws-encryption-cli`` will use the composite configuration.
+In the ``aws-encryption-cli`` command, enter the remaining parameters and reference the configuration file.
+The ``aws-encryption-cli`` combines the parameters on the command line with the parameters in the configuration file.

 .. code-block:: sh

-   aws-encryption-cli -e -i $INPUT_FILE -o $OUTPUT_FILE @master-key.conf
+   aws-encryption-cli -e -i $INPUT_FILE -o $OUTPUT_FILE --metadata-output $METADATA_FILE @master-key.conf

-To extend the example, if I wanted a common caching configuration for all of my calls, I could similarly place my caching configuration in a configuration file ``caching.conf`` in this example and include both files in my call.
+   To create a configuration file that saves your data key caching settings, save the caching parameter and its attributes in a configuration file.
+The following example creates a ``caching.conf`` configuration file and uses it in two different commands.

 **caching.conf**